 Q1.
 Does the targeting process (community identification, socio-economic survey) identify poor pastoralist households in the same way as other poor households?
 For a given area, does the RNU correctly reflect the proportion of poor pastoral households?

-- Comparison of the % exclusion errors in the pastoral population with the % exclusion errors (based on LMP) in the non-pastoral population.
+Comparison of the % exclusion errors in the pastoral population with the % exclusion errors (based on LMP) in the non-pastoral population.

-- Comparison of PMT score between RNU and non-RNU pastoralists.
+Comparison of PMT score between RNU and non-RNU pastoralists.

 Q2.
 What are the characteristics of pastoral households in the RNU?
 Do these characteristics meet the indicators of pastoral vulnerability?

-- Comparison of socio-demo variables between RNU and non-RNU pastoralists.
+Comparison of socio-demo variables between RNU and non-RNU pastoralists.

-- Comparison of the vulnerability score between RNU and non-RNU pastoralists.
+Comparison of the vulnerability score between RNU and non-RNU pastoralists.

-- Critical analysis of the variables of the single sheet and reasonable proposal of adaptation for a future iteration of the RNU.
+Critical analysis of the variables of the single sheet and reasonable proposal of adaptation for a future iteration of the RNU.

 Q3.
 What are the potential biases that may lead to a lack of consideration of pastoral households in the process?

-- eProcess (community identification, socio-economic survey).
+Process evaluation (community identification, socio-economic survey).

-Expected deliverables
+1.3 Expected deliverables

-Lproducts expected at the end of this expertise, au-delà des échanges qui seront organisés avec les principaux partenaires techniques et financiers de mise en œuvre du RNU, l’animation, l’élaboration des outils et approches ainsi que l’animation des activités de terrain, must correspond to the five (5) following deliverables:
+Beyond the exchanges that will be organised with the main technical and financial partners of the implementation of the RNU, the animation, the elaboration of tools and approaches, as well as the animation of field activities, the products expected at the end of this expertise, must correspond to the five (5) following deliverables:

 Deliverable 1: An inception report presenting the mapping of RNU households and the sampling and data collection protocol;